colah/Fanfiction-Graphs-Post/index.md

 date: 2014-02-28
 author: colah
 mathjax: on
+tags: math, fanfiction, graphs, visualization
 ---

 Have you ever wondered about the connections between stories on fanfiction.net, a website where people write derivative stories of works they like?
 (Unless you're weird like me, no, you probably haven't.)
 Clearly, there are different groups with different opinions about what stories are good.
 There's a more complicated structure than just a scale of quality of stories.

 Well, for some bizarre reason, I started analyzing fanfiction.net.
-To wet your appetite, here's a small visualization of Harry Potter stories on fanfiction.net as a graph:
+To whet your appetite, here's a small visualization of Harry Potter stories on fanfiction.net as a graph:

 <div class="bigcenterimgcontainer">
 <img src="img/HP_union_size_larger.png" alt="" style="">